willstMSFT/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-onboarding-tool.md

 The feature allow users to test the network connectivity, websocket enablement and latency of the major endpoints of Microsoft 365 Copilot, and also supports mobile device testing.

-You can read more about the network requirements for Microsoft 365 Copilot from the learn doc (<https://learn.microsoft.com/copilot/microsoft-365/microsoft-365-copilot-requirements#network-requirements>).
+You can read more about the network requirements for Microsoft 365 Copilot in [Microsoft 365 Copilot requirements](/copilot/microsoft-365/microsoft-365-copilot-requirements#network-requirements).

 > [!NOTE]
 > This feature is currently only available in the global version of the tool, and it is in public preview.